Curt Schilling: Conflicts with media

-Gaming
+Gaming hobby

 Schilling plays the board wargame Advanced Squad Leader.

 ASL has become his constant companion on road trips, and every National League city is now his playground for baseball at night and ASL in the day.
 (All of which has become a bonanza for ASL players of his acquaintance, who are sometimes Curt's guests at stadiums around the country.)

 Schilling's disappointment at not being able to attend the game's annual convention led him, along with ASL great Gary Fortenberry, to create his own, The ASL Open, which debuted the weekend of January 15, 1993, in Dallas.
 Schilling started a gaming publication, Fire for Effect, a bi-monthly magazine featuring "some of the ASL hobby's best writers".

 When his favorite game was sold along with Avalon Hill to Hasbro, Schilling joined the small gaming company Multi-Man Publishing which maintained ASL and other Avalon Hill titles.
 MMP also started a new, professional publication entitled ASL Journal and contributed articles, editorials, and game scenarios.

 Schilling has played EverQuest and EverQuest II and has reviewed two of the game's many expansion packs for PC Gamer magazine.
 He has a custom avatar in EverQuest II, as the creators of the game have made Schilling a special online character.
 From June 5 to June 7, 2006, fans were able to battle a virtual Curt Schilling in the game.
 Every time the virtual Schilling was defeated, Sony Online Entertainment donated $5 towards ALS research.
 Schilling has played World of Warcraft and became a regular guest on the World of Warcraft podcast The Instance.